yukiekajita/NASA-Meteorites-Analyses/README.md

 2) Which meteorites were found in the earliest year?
-* The oldest meteorite found on earth was Nogata city in Japan in 860.
+* The oldest meteorite found on earth was from Nogata city in Japan in 860.

 ![table](ReadMe_Images/table_1.png)